jjpark987/phase-1-final-project/README.md

 2. Add GIFs
 -->

-# Phase 1 Project: ***title
+# Phase 1 Project: Workout Finder

 ## Introduction

 Have you ever gotten sick of your normal workout routine at the gym?
-If you are like me and don't know all of the different types of exercises, going to the gym can turn into a monotonous chore. ***title is a simple web application that lets the user select a body part to search for all matching exercises from a database of over 1300 exercises.
+If you are like me and don't know all of the different types of exercises, going to the gym can turn into a monotonous chore.
+Workout Finder is a simple web application that lets the user select a body part to search for all matching exercises from a database of over 1300 exercises.
 If needed, the user can refine the search by selecting an equipment they want to incorporate into the exercise.

 ## Description

+Workout Finder uses db.json in the local repository.
+The original database is cited below in the Authors and Acknowledgement section.

+### Searching Exercises

 There are two drop down menus: one for the body part and the other for the equipment.
 By default, the equipment is set to no preference.